Benny7412/BundleFiles-CSE310-Project/README.md

 - C++
 - Visual Studio

-The main language and libraries used are:

-- Rust standard library
-- chrono crate for getting and formatting local date/time
-- rand crate for choosing a random word

 # Useful Websites

 These are some of the websites that were helpful while learning C++ and building this project: